insinfo/oracledb_dart/python-oracledb/doc/src/user_guide/introduction.rst

 The figure shows the architecture of the python-oracledb Thick mode.
 Users interact with a Python application, for example by making web requests.
 The application program makes calls to python-oracledb functions.
 Internally, python-oracledb dynamically loads Oracle Client libraries.
-Connections from python-oracledb Thick mode to Oracle Database are established using the Oracle Client libraries.
+Connections from python-oracledb Thick mode to Oracle Database are established by the Oracle Client libraries over the Oracle Net protocol.
 The database can be on the same machine as Python, or it can be remote.

 To use python-oracledb Thick mode, the Oracle Client libraries must be installed separately, see :ref:`installation`.
 The libraries can be from an installation of `Oracle Instant Client
 <https://www.oracle.com/database/technologies/instant-client.html>`__, from a
 full Oracle Client installation (such as installed by Oracle's GUI installer), or even from an Oracle Database installation (if Python is running on the same machine as the database).
 Oracle's standard client-server version interoperability allows connection to both older and newer databases from different Oracle Client library versions.